NodeSecure/cli/docs/cli/scorecard.md

 ## 📝 Description

-The `scorecard` command is used to generate a security scorecard for a specific repository.
+The `scorecard` command is used to generate an OpenSSF scorecard for a specific GIT repository or NPM package.
 This command evaluates the repository and provides a security score based on various criteria.

 ```bash
 nsecure scorecard [repository]